Editorial Workflow

 The handling editor selects reviewers based on expertise, publication history, and review’s history, and invites them to provide feedback on the manuscript.
 After agreeing to review, external peer reviewers typically have 10 days to submit their review.
 The journal officers will follow up with late reviewers and keep authors informed if there are any delays.

-MedPharmRes uses single-blinded peer-review process.
+MedPharmRes uses double-blinded peer-review process.
 Reviewers remain anonymous unless they choose to show themselves by signing their name to their review in our submission system.

 Editorial Decisions